-If you read fan fiction or BL manga, you may have come across a phenomenon called “Omegaverse.”
-This Alternate Universe (AU) is so popular it recently gained mainstream traction on TikTok (the tag #Omegaverse has over 357 million views!) and is even getting the attention from university academics!
+If you read fan fiction or BL manga, you may have come across a genre called “Omegaverse”.
+This Alternate Universe (AU) is so popular it gained mainstream traction on TikTok (#Omegaverse has over 357 million views!).
+It’s even getting the attention of university academics!

 However, just as the zombie genre is a metaphor for human fears like mass contagion, communism, and racial sublimation, the Omegaverse can also be used as a literary device to showcase real-world issues.